Karen-009/Karen-009/README.md

-# Hi, I'm Karen currentliy enrolled in Master of Science - Information technology Student at KTH.
+# Hi, I'm Karen currently enrolled in Master of Science - Information technology Student at KTH.

 I’m interested in:
 - Software Engineering